aury1698/VNCC/README.md

-# Setting up Prometheus on a Kubernetes cluster for monitoring the Kubernetes cluster.
+# Setting up Prometheus on a Kubernetes cluster for monitoring

+Before setting up Prometheus for monitoring, it’s important to mention that Kubernetes comes with a default dashboard that can be used to monitor cluster performance, such as CPU and memory usage.
+However, in our case, the default Kubernetes dashboard didn’t display the required metrics properly, making it difficult to monitor our application.

+To address this issue, we decided to use Prometheus, as it's also integrated with OpenFaaS (with which we will be comparing resource usage between a monolithic Python application deployed on Kubernetes and the same application split into serverless functions).
+Prometheus offers a more flexible and robust way to collect and query metrics.

 ## Step 0: Getting the Prometheus Kubernetes Manifest Files
 All the configuration files that needed are hosted on Github.
 You can clone the repo using the following command.